openlegend/core-rules/core/SRD.md

 ## Hallucination (Mass)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Influence 7
     -   Hallucination

-**Description**

-Your hallucinations become legendary in power, granting you the power to affect small groups or even crowds.
+**Description:** Your hallucinations become legendary in power, granting you the power to affect small groups or even crowds. \newline

-**Effect**

-When you invoke the hallucination form of Phantasm bane, you may target additional creatures within range as determined by your Influence score.
+**Effect:** When you invoke the hallucination form of Phantasm bane, you may target additional creatures within range as determined by your Influence score.
-This does not count as a multi-attack and thus does not incur disadvantage on your action roll.
+This does not count as a multi-target attack and thus does not incur disadvantage on your action roll.

 -   **Influence 7** - 5 Target
 -   **Influence 8** - 10 Targets
 -   **Influence 9** - 50 Targets

 ## Heavy Weapon Master

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Might 5

-**Description**

-Due to your strength and training, you are able to wield exceptionally heavy weapons with ease.
+**Description:** Due to your strength and training, you are able to wield exceptionally heavy weapons with ease. \newline

-**Effect**

-You can wield two-handed melee weapons in one hand.
+**Effect:** You can wield two-handed melee weapons in one hand.
 When you do, you still gain the usual advantage granted by two-handed weapons.

 ## Hospitaler

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

--   **Tier 1**: Creation , Presence , or Protection 4
+-   **Tier 1**: Creation, Presence, or Protection 4

-**Description**

-Through inspiring words, magical healing, or advanced medical technique, you are exceptionally skilled at helping others shake off baneful afflictions.
+**Description:** Through inspiring words, magical healing, or advanced medical technique, you are exceptionally skilled at helping others shake off baneful afflictions. \newline

-**Effect**

-You can use a major action to give an ally an immediate Resist roll (a free action for the ally).
+**Effect:** You can use a major action to give an ally an immediate Resist roll (a free action for the ally).
 The ally gains a special form of advantage on this roll, allowing them to roll 2d20 and keep the highest.
 Additionally, you gain advantage 1 any time you attempt to invoke the